Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Empirical Evaluation

 \subsubsection{Ranking Effect}

 In \cref{fig:ranking}, we analyse the impact of different ranking strategies on the performance of our baseline method on writer identification (mAP) and (paragraph-based) \ac{htr} (\ac{cer}{\textsubscript{P}}).
-The genuine writer style (\cref{fig:ranking} left) is preserved the most using exclusively \ac{wi} feedback but is not affected by \ac{htr} feedback, which remains consistent at the mean performance level across all runs.
-Regarding content preservation (\cref{fig:ranking} right), solely applying \ac{htr} feedback for ranking notably enhances the outcomes, surpassing the improvements seen with combined ranking methods.
-Performance metrics generally align with the mean for this measure in scenarios where \ac{htr} feedback is not utilized.
+The genuine writer style (\cref{fig:ranking} left) is best preserved when using only \ac{wi} feedback for ranking ($\text{rank}_{\text{WI}}$), achieving an mAP of above $60\,\%$ for the top-ranked samples (rank 1).
+It is unaffected by \ac{htr} feedback ($\text{rank}_{\text{HTR}}$), which remains stable at a mean performance level of approximately $55\,\%$ mAP.
+The combined ranking ($\text{rank}_{\text{HTR+WI}}$) positively impacts style outputs, though less effectively than $\text{rank}_{\text{WI}}$, reaching an mAP of nearly $60\,\%$ for the top rank.

+Regarding content preservation (\cref{fig:ranking} right), applying $\text{rank}_{\text{HTR}}$ notably improves the outcomes, reducing the \ac{cer} to approximately $4\,\%$ for the top rank. $\text{rank}_{\text{HTR+WI}}$ also lowers the \ac{cer}, though not as effectively as $\text{rank}_{\text{HTR}}$, yet still achieving comparable results.
+In contrast, $\text{rank}_{\text{WI}}$ maintains a \ac{cer} between $6\,\%$ and $7\,\%$ across the different ranks.
 It is important to highlight that implementing a ranking strategy utilizing both HTR and WI feedback results in a significant improvement in mAP, approximately five percentage points above the mean, and a concurrent enhancement in \ac{cer}{\textsubscript{P}}, approximately two percentage points better than the mean.
 Thus, this strategy strikes a meaningful balance between style and content preservation.